 The surveys completed by both teacher candidates and supervising teachers at the end of the student teaching placement include similar questions as to their perceived preparation/readiness for student teaching.
 The results of these surveys for the three reporting years are presented below.

-Over the three years, there has been a strong response rate from both sets of stakeholders.
-Consistent strengths noted by both the candidates and their supervising teachers over these three years include preparation to assume classroom teaching responsibilities, to teach their subject/content area, to integrate state college and career-ready standards into lesson plans, and to provide feedback to guide students’ further learning.
-The area in which both sets of stakeholders believe that candidates are less prepared is in the area of classroom management.
-Overall, both the teacher candidates and supervising teachers ratings consistently were agree to strongly agree with respect to the candidates’ preparation to student teach, with a few exceptions.
+Over the three years, the response rate decreased in 2019-2020 from the previous two years with both sets of stakeholders.
+Consistent strengths noted by both the candidates and their supervising teachers over the three year period include preparation to assume classroom teaching responsibilities, to teach their subject/content area, to integrate state college and career-ready standards into lesson plans, and to provide feedback to guide students’ further learning.
+The area in which both sets of stakeholders believe that candidates are the least prepared is in the area of classroom management.
+Overall, both the teacher candidates’ and supervising teachers’ ratings consistently were agree to strongly agree with respect to the candidates’ preparation to student teach, with a few exceptions.